jgorman/rails_ubuntu/README.md

 ## `mysql` - Install Mysql and create database ##

-Can be called directly or by the `database` recipe.
+Mysql setup can be called directly or from the `database` recipe.

-You can gain access to the `root` Mysql user from the `root` unix user.
+You can gain access to the `root` Mysql database user from the `root` unix user.

 ```
 sudo su -c mysql